 "Some people, you just know they have peaceful minds, peaceful souls.
 When you talk to them you just know they love Jesus, love God," Nicole says. "[They're] joyful," she says of the Mennonites she is surrounded by.
 "That was something I did not find much in Chinese society, and even Chinese churches, they don't have that joyful or peaceful mind." # ebbie Bledsoe wants people to know about the beauty she sees in the Mennonite Church.
-"I think people who grew up in it lose sight of what makes Anabaptism unique," she says.

-From 'the centre of the military universe' to central Alberta
+From 'the centre of the military universe' to central Alberta unique," she says.